-Our proof is loosely based on the UF-KOA security proof for the Rainier signature scheme [31], and is in parts identical.
+Our proof is loosely based on the UF-KOA security proof for the Rainier signature scheme [30], and is in parts identical.
 (As Rainier is based on the Banquet scheme [7], its security analysis is in turn similar to Banquet's.)
 Rainier is also based on a 5-round MPCitH proof, and the KOA security analysis implicitly defines an extractor in the ROM: when the adversary creates a forgery (a valid proof for a challenge public key), the proof extracts the secret key from the query history, in order to reduce KOA security to key recovery.
-This proof strategy is common for the analysis of MPCitH-based proofs, first described in [47, §3.1].
+This proof strategy is common for the analysis of MPCitH-based proofs, after first being described in [46, §3.1].
 The basic idea is that because we've chosen our parameters correctly, if π verifies, then at least one of the τ parallel repetitions was executed honestly.
 Let index e be one such repetition.
-From the query history, the extractor algorithm Ext can find the preimage of come which contains seede Then Ext has the shares of all e parties and can recover (S, E).
+From the query history, the extractor algorithm Ext can find the preimage of $com_e^{(i^)}$, which contains seed $e^{(i^)}$.
+Then Ext has the shares of all N parties and can recover (S, E).

 We now define straight-line extractability for cPoPs.
-Basically this says that for any proof and key pair (pk, π , attrs) output by $\mathcal A$ such that cPoP.Vf(pk, π , attrs) = 1, there exists an extractor algorithm $\operatorname{Ext}{\operatorname{Commit},H_1,H_2}(\operatorname{pk},\pi,\operatorname{attrs})$ that recovers sk such that $R(\operatorname{pk},\operatorname{sk})=1$, where R relates public and secret keys.
-Ext simulates the random oracles used by $\mathcal A$ and fails with bounded probability.
+Basically this says that for any proof and key pair (pk, π , attrs) output by \mathcal{A} such that cPoP.Vf(pk, π , attrs) = 1, there exists an extractor algorithm Ext{Commit,H1,H2}(pk, π , attrs) that recovers sk such that R(pk, sk) = 1, where R relates public and secret keys.
+Ext simulates the random oracles used by \mathcal{A} and fails with bounded probability.